 The Future of Forbury Park

-Forbury Park in South Dunedin has closed for racing, and there is now an exciting opportunity to consider how the land will be used in the future.
+On 31 July, Forbury Park in St Clair, Dunedin, closed to racing.
+This presented an exciting opportunity to consider how the site could be used in the future.

 - A mix of residential properties from low cost to high end housing.
 This could include some multi-level apartments.